Foxtails and Dogs: Dangers, Symptoms, and How to Protect Your Pet

 Excessive Licking is a Sign a Dog Has Foxtail Grass Between Toe Beans

 Excessive licking may occur on any part of the body that is affected by foxtails.
-For example, if your dog gets a foxtail buried in her paw between her toes, she may lick the area so much that it causes the hair to fall off of her foot.
+For example, if your dog gets a foxtail buried in her paw between her toes, she may lick at paws so much that it causes the hair to fall off of her foot.
 This is a clear indicator that something is very wrong.

 Dogs Can Inhale Foxtail Seeds Causing Sneezing and Bloody Nasal Discharge